metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 select `Format document`.

-Lines should be kept within 100-120 columns, however it is not always practical, so it's not a hard rule, workspace settings are configured to show rulers inside code editor.
+Lines should be kept within 100-120 columns, however it is not always practical, so it's not a hard rule, workspace settings are configured to show rulers in code editor.

 If you use some other code editor it's recommended you configure it according to these rules which are found in `.vscode`, `Config` and repository root directory.